the 6 ways horses learn

 Understanding equine learning theory allows trainers to create a supportive environment for horses’ mental and physical well-being.

-The Blue Rehabilitation
+The Blue Cross Rehabilitation

 The approach considers the instincts of horses and works with them rather than against them.